Drawing inspiration from nature, Yuki Aruga creates floral still life paintings that explore her mixed Japanese-British heritage.

 Over the years, Aruga has worked in the studios of prolific artists such as David Wightman, Claire Morgan, Nina Rodin and Ralph Heimans.

-This year, Maddox Gallery are delighted to be exhibiting her work for the first time in a group hang at our flagship location in Maddox Street.
+This year, Maddox Gallery are delighted to be exhibiting her work for the first time in a solo show Without End at our flagship location in Maddox Street.